 In celebration of your coaching success!

 For nearly 20 years, Lyn Allen, MCC, PMC, has been a pioneer and a formative force in the field of life and executive coaching.
 Lyn now serves as an active member of the Assessor Team in credentialing for the International Coach Federation.

 In private practice as a coach since 1993, Lyn was a member of the original faculty and advisory board of CoachU, and part of CU’s original curriculum development team.
 Also a graduate of the pioneering Coaching With Love program, she has mentored and trained coaches around the world since 1994.

 Moore Master Coaching is the place to hear live Master coaching, real world sessions & get CEU's!

 MMC respects your privacy, this information will never be sold, traded or abused.

 Next Master Coach call:

-To see all upcoming Master Coaches visit future calls or home page and scroll down toward the bottom of the page.
+To see all upcoming Master Coaches visit home page and scroll down toward the bottom of the page.